 Dr. Charles R. Sachatello joined the faculty of the University of Kentucky, Chandler Medical Center, as a General and Vascular Surgeon in 1970.
-He is a Connecticut native and a Junior Phi Beta Kappa, Magna cum Laude, three-year graduate of Yale University.
-He received his MD degree from Yale Medical School in 1961.
+He is a Connecticut native and a Junior Phi Beta Kappa, Magna cum Laude three-year graduate of Yale University and Yale Medical School.

-Dr. Sachatello developed the Arrow Diagnostic Peritoneal Kit designed to diagnose intra abdominal bleeding prior to the invention of the CAT scan. ** This valuable, but inexpensive kit is still used worldwide today, especially in the remote parts of the third world.
-He and his family hold a Patent and Trademark on the SutureCut® Needle Holder designed to facilitate suturing incisions without the use of a scissors.
+Dr Sachatello developed the Arrow Diagnostic Peritoneal Kit designed to diagnose intra abdominal bleeding prior to the invention of the CAT scan. ** This valuable, but inexpensive kit is still used worldwide today, especially in the remote parts of the third world.
+He and his family hold a registered Trademark and Patent on the SutureCut® Needle Holder designed to facilitate suturing incisions without the use of a scissors.

 These remarks were written by the Staff of the UK Board of Trustees (Rev. 2013)

-** Dr. Sachatello recently learned that his Peritoneal Lavage Technique and Kit was used by President Reagan’s surgeons to exclude intra abdominal bleeding prior to opening the President’s left chest to stop the bleeding from the gunshot wound to the President’s left lung.
+** Dr. Sachatello recently learned that his lavage technique was used on President Reagan by his surgeons to exclude intra abdominal bleeding prior to opening his left chest to stop the bleeding from the gunshot wound to the President’s left lung.
 3/30/81